Last updated Wed Aug 02 2023

 Pawel Lawrowski

-Pawel is the Head of Growth at Wisepops and an expert in lead generation, popups, and onsite marketing.
+Pawel is the Head of Growth at Wisepops and an expert in lead generation, popups, ecommerce, and onsite marketing.

-With over a decade of experience in digital marketing, he has both build marketing teams from scratch and led strategic business growth projects.
+With over a decade of experience in digital marketing and ecommerce, he has both build marketing teams from scratch and led strategic business growth projects.

-Pawel has worked with countless online businesses on marketing strategies and is now sharing his knowledge on the Wisepops blog.
+Pawel has worked with countless online businesses on marketing strategies and is now sharing his knowledge.
+Previously, he was an head of growth at Tidio, where his responsibilities ranged from creating marketing materials to building acquisition channels.